- Will this configuration change affect production machines?

 Does each database table map to a content class in lib/lp/*/model?
 Is the content class in its own file, named by the table (lower case)?

 Are all enums in the same interface files as the schemas where they are expressed?
 E.g. TeamMembershipStatus should be in interfaces/teammembership.py (or enums.py), not in interfaces/person.py.

 - Have security.py permissions been set up correctly for new content classes? (maybe security.py and zcml)

-Does it use regular permissions as defined in LaunchpadSecurityPolicy?
+Does it use regular permissions like defined in LaunchpadSecurityPolicy

 - Are there tests for API changes or additions in the content class?

 - Are multiline SQL triple-quoted?

 If the code is SQL fetching a single object or None, does it use a selectOne*() variant?